petuum-inc/poseidon-release/docs/source/index.rst

 Welcome to Poseidon
 ===================

-Poseidon is a highly scalable and efficient system architecture for large-scale deep learning.
+Poseidon is an easy-to-use and efficient system architecture for large-scale deep learning.

 This distribution of Poseidon uses the `Tensorflow 0.10 client API <https://www.tensorflow.org/versions/r0.10/>`_.